anahlik/BankNLP/README.md

 |top   |answer      |Thank you.|John M. Turner, Jr.|Analyst|Regions Financial Corp.|regions|qr     |../data/other/transcript\regions_Investor-Day-2019-Transcript.pdf|
 |freq  |675         |21        |258                |434    |666                    |1305   |744    |129                                                              |

+Note that this shows us there are some replies that aren't very helpful like "Thank you" and some are not as helpful due to the lack of variation in the current dataset like the bank column.

+#### Figures
-Next are some figures to quickly visualize the data by what types of questions are in the dataset, who is answering the questions, who is asking the questions, and what companies are asking questions.
+These figures quickly visualize the data by what types of questions are in the dataset, who is answering the questions, who is asking the questions, and what companies are asking questions.

 ![Types](./data/images/responses.png)
 ![Answers](./data/images/answer_names.png)
 ![QuestionNames](./data/images/question_names.png)
 ![QuestionNames](./data/images/question_companies.png)

+Note this quickly shows us things like relative frequency of names and companies that show up.
+It also shows that some names are probably the same person but the transcript has coded them differently.
+For example, Matthew O'Conner shows up 3 different ways.
+It is important to decide if this matters.

+Without getting good data to start we will have bad conclusions at the end.
+Garbage in Garbage out.